 S’mores perfection!
 I think they might even have been better on the second day.

-I limited the marshmallows to the s’mores inspired top but again added pulverized graham crackers into the chocolate chip cookie bar.
-I decreased the amount of sugar this time but browned the butter to give the bar more oomph.
+To solve the problem of the marshmallows melting into the batter, I limited them to the s’mores inspired top.
+I again substituted pulverized graham crackers for flour in the chocolate chip cookie bar.
+And I decreased the amount of sugar but browned the butter to give the bar more oomph.

 If you’ve never browned butter before, the secret is to cook it slowly over medium-low heat, and listen for the popping to stop.